azat-co/aws-intermediate/labs/4-codedeploy.md

 ![](../images/codepipeline-wizard-5.png)

 It shows you the GitHub hash of the commit, and status of the deployment.
 The first deployment should start automatically.
-Next will be started on each new `git push` to GitHub or by pressing "Release change".
+The next deployment will be started on each new `git push` to GitHub or manually by pressing "Release change".

 ## 6. Test CI